Lafer Preservation Internship Program

-Gain real-world experience in the preservation of digital material.
-Student interns will take the lead in planning and implementing a digital preservation project with hands-on training in the library’s Digital Preservation Lab.
+Gain real-world experience in the preservation of library collections.
+Student interns will take the lead in planning and implementing a preservation project with hands-on training in the library’s Preservation Services department.

 About the program

-The program is hosted by staff from the Digital Preservation Unit who will provide overall guidance and mentorship for the 320-hour internship.
+The program is hosted by staff from the Preservation Services department who will provide overall guidance and mentorship for the internship.
 They will also work with the intern to ensure the work can be used for school credit if appropriate.

 With generous support from the Mark and Theresa Lafer Conservation and Digital Preservation Internship Fund, this is a paid internship.
 Yearly rates are posted in the respective job description.